Qubik65536/resume/resume.typ

 - Maintained and contributed to multiple open-source software projects.

 #experience(
+  title: "Co-Founder & Translation Team Leader",
+  location: "Remote",
+  company: "FOSScope",
+  dates: dates-helper(start-date: "Mar 2024", end-date: "Present"),
+  homepage: "fosscope.org",
+  github: "FOSScope",
+)
+- Built and maintained the workflow automation tool used by contributors and maintainers in Rust.
+- Built and maintained the website used for hosting contents.
+- Created and maintained the content contribution guideline and other work procedures.
+- Communicated with high-quality FLOSS-related article authors and publishers to get translation permissions.
+- Led the translation team to ensure the quality of translated texts and establish a positive community environment.
+- Translated articles from English to Chinese.
+- Proofread other contributors' articles and translations.

+#experience(
+  title: "Teaching Assistant, Data Structures and Object Oriented Programming",
+  location: "Montreal, Quebec, Canada",
+  company: "Vanier College",
+  dates: dates-helper(start-date: "Jan 2025", end-date: "Present"),
+)
+- Graded students' assignments and evaluations.

+#experience(
   title: "Sub-Captain, Programming Competition Subteam",
   location: "Montreal, Quebec, Canada",
   company: "Vanier Robotics Team, Vanier College",